mcharb54/double-dealer/src/pages/archives/1921-01-01_how-i-interviewed-bacchus.md

 "Talk low and quick," he said.
 "I've got old John Barleycorn, Grandfather Gambrinus and Little Lord Absinthe back in that corner.
 We're hiding from the raiders.
 Ain't this a great disguise?
 I dress according to the country.
 We're trying to drink up everything Old Pale Ale has in his cellar before he gets back from the beach."

-"The gang back there are sick — it's a big darkness of drinking all the stored stuff.
+"The gang back there are sick — it's a darkness of drinking all the stored stuff.
 You know I could always carry it — 'Where there's a wine there's a way' — with me.
 Well, go ahead, Benson, and spill your wheeze."

 "What are you doing on earth, anyway, old boy?"
 I asked, looking at my questionnaire in my hat.